MT-Bench

 FAQ

-Common questions about MT-Bench.
+Common questions about the MT-Bench benchmark and leaderboard.

 What is the MT-Bench benchmark?